pythonwithalex/mynotes/Javascript/operators.md

 #### Using '&&'

-When you have multiple boolean expressions linked by the '&&', the main expression returns false if any sub expressions false.
+When you have multiple boolean expressions linked by the '&&', the main expression returns false if any sub-expressions false.
 It returns true otherwise.

     true && true && true
     // true